junxit/us-congress-bills-113/bill.md

   >   - **(2)** The Inspector General may not make public the names of responsible managers submitted under paragraph (1)(B).
   > - **(b)** *Performance of responsible managers*
   >   - **(1)** The Secretary shall—
-  >     - **(A)** promptly notify each responsible manager of a covered issue by not later than seven days after the date on which the Secretary submits to the Inspector General the name of the manager under subsection (a)(2);
+  >     - **(A)** promptly notify each responsible manager of a covered issue by not later than seven days after the date on which the Secretary submits to the Inspector General the name of the manager under subsection (a)(1)(B);
   >     - **(B)** direct such manager to resolve such issue; and
   >     - **(C)** provide such manager with appropriate counseling and a mitigation plan with respect to resolving such issue.
   >   - **(2)** The Secretary shall ensure that any performance review of a responsible manager includes an evaluation of whether the manager took appropriate actions during the period covered by the review to respond to the covered issue for which a request was made under subsection (a).
-  >   - **(3)** The Secretary may not pay to a responsible manager any bonus or award, including a performance award under section 5384 of title 5, United States Code, if the covered issue for which a request was made under subsection (a) is unresolved.
+  >   - **(3)** The Secretary may not pay to a responsible manager any bonus or award, including a performance award under section 5384 of title 5 if the covered issue for which a request was made under subsection (a) is unresolved.
   > - **(c)** *Role of Inspector General* Any authority of the Inspector General provided under this section is in addition to any responsibility or authority provided to the Inspector General in the Inspector General Act of 1978 (5 U.S.C.
 App).
   > - **(d)** *Definitions* In this section:
   >   - **(1)** The term covered issue means, with respect to a responsible manager, an issue described in a covered report for which the manager is or was responsible.